AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/content-fragments/example-extensions/image-generation-and-image-upload.md

 1. The response of the image generation operation, providing the AEM asset details link of the newly generated, uploaded image.

 Importantly, any interaction with AEM from the extension should be delegated to an [AppBuilder Adobe I/O Runtime action](https://developer.adobe.com/runtime/docs/guides/using/creating_actions/), which is a separate serverless process running in [Adobe I/O Runtime](https://developer.adobe.com/runtime/docs/).
-The use of Adobe I/O Runtime actions to communicate with AEM, is to avoid Cross-Origin Resource Sharing (CORS) connectivity issues.
+The use of Adobe I/O Runtime actions to communicate with AEM, and is to avoid Cross-Origin Resource Sharing (CORS) connectivity issues.

 When the _Generate Image_ form is submitted, a custom `onSubmitHandler()` invokes the Adobe I/O Runtime action, passing the image description, current AEM host (domain), and user's AEM access token.
 The action then calls the OpenAI's [Image generation](https://beta.openai.com/docs/guides/images/image-generation-beta) API to generate an image using the submitted image description.
 Next using [AEM Upload](https://github.com/adobe/aem-upload) node module's `DirectBinaryUpload` class it uploads generated image to AEM and finally uses [AEM Content Fragment API](https://experienceleague.adobe.com/docs/experience-manager-65/assets/extending/assets-api-content-fragments.html) to update the content fragments.